Nicolas Minassian

-Nicolas Minassian (Armenian: Նիքոլա Մինասեան; born 28 February 1973) is a French professional racing driver of Armenian descent.
+Nicolas Minassian (Armenian: Նիքոլա Մինասյան; born 28 February 1973) is a French professional racing driver of Armenian descent.

 After finishing second place in the 1993 Formula Renault Eurocup, Marseille-born Minassian graduated to the French Formula Three Championship where he finished runner-up to countryman Laurent Redon at his second attempt in 1995.
 He then moved to the British series for another two years in a successful partnership with Promatecme and Renault UK that yielded a fourth place in 1996 and second place the following year.

+Minassian racing for Peugeot LMP1 at the 2009 Spa 1000km.

-He graduated to Formula 3000 with West Competition for 1998, but failed to impress whilst his teammate Nick Heidfeld mounted a strong challenge for overall honours.
+Minassian graduated to Formula 3000 with West Competition for 1998, but failed to impress whilst his teammate Nick Heidfeld mounted a strong challenge for overall honours.
 The following year, he moved to Kid Jensen Racing where he enjoyed more success, including an emphatic lights-to-flag triumph at Silverstone.
 He signed for the illustrious Super Nova Racing team in 2000 where he came a strong second in the championship.

-Unable to secure a Formula One drive, Minassian drove in 2001 for Target Chip Ganassi Racing with F3000 title adversary Bruno Junqueira in CART and competed in the Indianapolis 500 before being released by the team.
-In 2002, Minassian won the ASCAR Racing Series oval racing series for RML Group before returning to endurance racing including the 24 Hours of Le Mans for such teams as Creation Autosportif and Pescarolo Sport.
+Unable to secure a Formula One drive despite promising tests for Williams and BAR Honda, Minassian moved to CART in 2001 for Target Chip Ganassi Racing with F3000 title adversary Bruno Junqueira and competed in the Indianapolis 500 before being released.
+In 2002, Minassian won the ASCAR oval racing series for RML Group before returning to endurance racing for such teams as Creation Autosportif and Pescarolo Sport.

-In 2007, Minassian became a factory driver for the Peugeot 908 HDi FAP diesel Le Mans prototype in the European Le Mans Series.

-In 2008, Minassian drove the Peugeot 908 diesel Le Mans prototype in the European Le Mans Series.
-He competed in the 24 Hours of Le Mans with the Peugeot 908.
+In 2007, Minassian became a factory driver for the Peugeot 908 HDi FAP diesel LMP1 in the Le Mans Series.
+He competed in the 24 Hours of Le Mans for the brand until 2011, scoring two overall podiums and a fastest lap.
+After Peugeot's programme ended, Minassian raced in the FIA WEC's LMP2 class for the AF Corse–run PeCom and SMP Racing teams.

-Outside racing
+In 2013, Minassian was named by Autosport as one of the top 50 drivers who never raced in Formula One.

+Other ventures

+In 2018, Minassian was appointed sporting director of fledgling LMP2 team IDEC Sport, and guided it to the 2019 European Le Mans Series title before stepping up to the role of team principal in 2021.

-In 2019, Minassian founded a management company together with his former team-mate Jamie Campbell-Walter and María Catarineu, Bullet Sports Management, which represents drivers including FIA WEC and ELMS driver Ferdinand Habsburg, ELMS and Formula One driver Franco Colapinto, Formula 2 driver Oliver Goethe, GT World Challenge Europe driver Benjamin Goethe, and ELMS drivers Rui Andrade and Diego Menchaca.
+In 2019, Minassian founded a management company together with his former team-mate Jamie Campbell-Walter and María Catarineu, Bullet Sports Management, which represents the likes of Ferdinand Habsburg, Franco Colapinto, Oliver Goethe and Rui Andrade.